Ceremony Stories - Dark Mofo Nude Solstice Swim Wedding

 Ceremony Stories - Alison and Rory

-At 7:42am, on winter the winter solstice of 2019, one very courageous and inspiring couple were married at the Dark Mofo Nude Solstice Swim; and I was there to do the hitching.
+At 7:42am, on the winter solstice of 2019, one very courageous and inspiring couple were married in a wedding at the Dark Mofo Nude Solstice Swim; and I was there to do the hitching.
 Awesome!!!

 As cameras were banned during the swim, the magnificent Scott Fraser has immortalised this wedding in digital ink.
 Scott is pretty fricken awesome!
 You should totally go check out his other